citp/privacy-policy-historical/o/or/ori/originenergy.com.au.md

-> *The following text is extracted and transformed from the originenergy.com.au privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217124925id_/http%3A//originenergy.com.au/932/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the originenergy.com.au privacy policy that was archived on 2009-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090608021152id_/http%3A//www.originenergy.com.au/932/Confidentiality-and-Privacy-Directive) for the most accurate reproduction.*

-# Privacy Policy - Origin Energy Australia
+# Confidentiality and Privacy Directive - Origin Energy Australia

 ## The Origin Energy Privacy Policy